SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_34.png)

 * Fragment: Name of the measurement fragment.
-The incoming measurement must have exactly the same fragment name as configured. _Note:_ When creating a rule from the data explorer, the fragment is already filled in.
+The incoming measurement must have exactly the same fragment name as configured.
+When creating a rule from the data explorer, the fragment is already filled in.

 * Series: Similar to fragment, just for the series.

-* Duration: Time period at which consumption values should be calculated. _Note:_ This will only define how often the consumption is calculated not the unit of the consumption measurement.
+* Duration: Time period at which consumption values should be calculated.This will only define how often the consumption is calculated not the unit of the consumption measurement.

 * Consumption Fragment: Name of the measurement fragment that should be generated.

 * Consumption Series: Name of the measurement series that should be generated.

 The unit of the consumption measurement is always per hour (like if the measurements are in "kg" the consumption will be in "kg/h").
-The rule will take the last two measurement every configured duration.
+The rule will take the last two measurements for a specified time.
 It will then calculate the difference in value and time and calculate the consumption per hour.

 Example: